hMafikiri/AdWebAPI/README.md

 # AdWebAPI
-This Web API display the best ads base on their score
+This Web API display the best ads based on their score